 3. Within eight weeks of receiving a complaint we will send you either:

-a) a final response which adequately addresses the complaint (including contact details for the Legal Ombudsman should you wish to make a complaint to them); or
+a) a final response which adequately addresses the complaint (including contact details for the Financial Ombudsman should you wish to make a complaint to them); or

 b) a response which:

 i explains why we are still not in a position to make a final response, giving reasons for the further delay and indicating when we expect to be able to provide a final response;

 ii Informs you that you may refer the handling of the complaint to the Financial Ombudsman if you are dissatisfied with the response, the time frame for doing so and full contact details.

 4. Where we decide that redress is appropriate, we will provide you with fair compensation for any acts or omissions for which we are responsible and will comply with any offer of redress which you accept.
 Appropriate redress will not always involve financial redress.

 5. If you are not satisfied with our response, or if a complaint is not resolved after eight weeks, you may refer the complaint to –